nrevanda/JCDS0808/Capstone_M1/README.md

 ## Business understanding
 Many small to medium-sized warehouses or agribusiness companies still manage their inventory manually using paper or spreadsheets.
 This often leads to inefficient tracking, lost items, and stock shortages that disrupt operations.
 This project aims to create a simple and accessible inventory management tool using Python.
-By providing a command-line interface (CLI), warehouse staff can easily monitor inventory, record item movements, and receive low-stock alerts — improving operational efficiency without needing a complex system or internet connection.
+By providing a command-line interface (CLI), warehouse staff can easily monitor inventory, record item movements, and receive low-stock alerts whihc obviously improving operational efficiency without needing a complex system.

   **Benefits:**
 1. Clear and structured inventory records